arnold on Feb 05, 2019

 Scroll down until you see the YOAST settings and enter the focus keyphrase (or keyword) for your homepage as shown below:

 The focus keyword is not looked at by Google.
 It just helps Yoast know what keyword you want to rank for on that page.
 Since it is my homepage I want to rank on my company name.
 Once I put the focus keyword in, Yoast will take a look at the page and let me know how well I am doing.
-As of right now I am not doing so great.
-Yoast is giving me an orange button as you can see at the top of the picture above.
-Let’s make a couple more improvements.

 Click on EDIT SNIPPET.